Contributing to Rockstor - Overview

 Unless your development contribution is both a trivial and critical fix, it likely belongs as a modification against the testing channel only.
 If all is well during field testing via our testing channel packages, the exact same patch may be cherry-picked for inclusion in the stable release.

-Begin by Creating your own forking via GitHub’s Web-UI.
+Begin by creating your own GitHub fork at rockstor-core via GitHub’s Web-UI.

 Warning